A Firm Committed To Providing Exemplary Family Law Services

 1. Unparalleled knowledge of the law.
 Family law has changed considerably in the past three decades since Mr. Pingelton handled his first divorce case.
-Complex property issues, retirement fund problems, support matters, and high-conflict custody concerns all demand expert legal assistance.
-Mr. Pingelton’s unparalleled knowledge of this area of the law is illustrated in his publications, many of which are used for training other lawyers.
-He also created Missouri case precedent allowing a supposedly “creditor-proof” retirement plan to be used to pay debts owed to a former spouse through what is known as a Qualified Domestic Relations Order (QDRO).
+Complex property issues, retirement fund problems, support matters and high-conflict custody concerns all demand skilled legal assistance.
+Mr. Pingelton’s extensive knowledge of this area of the law is illustrated in his publications, many of which are used for training other lawyers.
+He also created Missouri case precedent allowing a supposedly “creditor-proof” retirement plan to be used to pay debts owed to a former spouse through what is known as a qualified domestic relations order (QDRO).
 He routinely gives continuing legal education (CLE) presentations to Missouri lawyers, judges, legislators and administrators.

 2. Commitment to the client.
-We are not a “fill in the form and show up in court” law firm.
+This is not a “fill in the form and show up in court” law firm.
 There will be plenty of forms to fill out, but successful representation has little to do with pieces of paper.
 Rather, it starts with a commitment to the client.
-We fight for our clients.
-Family law is often a very personal thing, and if it matters to you, then it will matter to us.
+Mr. Pingelton fights for his clients.
+Family law is often a very personal thing, and if it matters to you, it also matters to him.
 Some lawyers tell people what they want to hear.
-We believe in telling you the truth and saying what you need to hear: We’ve been doing this long enough to know how things will turn out if you follow our advice.
+He believes in telling you the truth and saying what you need to hear: He’s been doing this long enough to know how things will turn out if you follow his advice.

 3. Communication with the client.
-Especially in the beginning, our family law clients are worried.
+Especially in the beginning, family law clients are worried.
 They have many questions.
-We answer all of them and we do it without delay.
-We have a system of quick-response consultations that we have refined over the years to ensure our clients carry up-to-date and accurate knowledge at all times.
-Fast phone conferences, e-mail, texting – if it can be secured to our privacy standards (higher than those set by many government agencies) then we’ll use it for you.
+Mr. Pingelton will answer all of them without delay.
+His system of quick-response consultations has been refined over the years to ensure that clients carry up-to-date and accurate knowledge at all times.
+Fast phone conferences, email, texting – if it can be secured to the firm’s privacy standards (higher than those set by many government agencies), it can be utilized for you.

 4. Coordination with the court.
 Statistically, most cases are eventually resolved by agreement.
 Yours will probably be one of those.
-We maximize your chances for a good negotiated result using several tools available in conjunction with the court.
-We also pride ourselves on cutting-edge techniques with modern parenting plans, specialized provisions in separation agreements that incorporate new changes in the law, and other items.
+Mr. Pingelton maximizes your chances for a good negotiated result using several tools available in conjunction with the court.
+The firm also prides itself on using cutting-edge techniques with modern parenting plans, specialized provisions in separation agreements that incorporate new changes in the law and other items.
 Dan Pingelton literally wrote the book on this.

 5. Dogged trial work.
 A few cases will go to trial.
 Large marital estate matters where one party is either ill-advised or simply intractable must be resolved through trial.
 High-conflict custody cases are some of the most challenging.
 These cases, more than anything, demand the highest quality legal work.
-We will try to keep you out of these situations.
-But if you find yourself caught in such a whirlpool, we will fight through to a good result using all legal means at our disposal.
-Ask around.
-We never give up.
+Mr. Pingelton will try to keep you out of these situations.
+But if you find yourself caught in such a whirlpool, he will fight through to a good result using all legal means at his disposal.
+Ask around – he never gives up.